 We wouldn’t have had anybody else capture our East Afton Farmhouse wedding day.
 There was never a doubt!
 We know Jason and he has photographed a few of our friends’ weddings and his relaxed style was the key element for us – both on the day and the time leading up to it.
 We felt at ease the whole day and this shows in how natural the photos are.

 They also hired bell tents for the rest of the wedding party in the field next door to ensure that there wasn’t too far to stumble after the wedding!
 Whilst they didn’t know it when they booked the East Afton farmhouse, spending 5 days celebrating together with their nearest and dearest alongside the wedding itself was truly special after so many months of lockdowns and not seeing family and friends properly for so long.

-Let’s start with the dress… I had seen the Grace Loves Lace designs a few years ago and the first time I saw the Emanuela gown, I knew it was “The One”.
+In Ellie’s words.
+Let’s start with the dress.
+I had seen the Grace Loves Lace designs a few years ago and the first time I saw the Emanuela gown, I knew it was “The One”.
 I could eat, drink and dance the night away and it made me feel amazing.
 If someone had told me I was going to wear a veil on my wedding day, I would never have believed them.
 But it just worked, and the moment my Mum and Maid of Honours burst into tears in the beautiful GLL London showroom – we knew it was the winner.

 Our cake was semi-naked, very rustic and decorated with lots of foliage – modelled perfectly on a barrel from our garden!
-We had transported the barrels alongside numerous churns and planters from our garden and used furniture and nick-nacks from around the house as props for the day.
-There were lots of pastels and PLENTY of greenery thanks to the talented Nic.
+We had transported the barrels alongside numerous churns and planters from our garden and used furniture and knick-knacks from around the house as props for the day.
+There were lots of pastels and plenty of greenery thanks to the talented Nic.
 We both love plants and greenery so that was an important backdrop for us on the day.

 That was dedication.
 And the extremely talented Gemma (aka Maid of Honour/best friend/sister-in-law) brought together so many aspects of the wedding and endured us taking over her living room on many an evening – from macramé and a full range of wedding stationary to dress alterations and general moral support!
 Ellie and Gemma spent days upon days creating macramé feature pieces for every corner of the wedding.

-The new building was beautiful, but was also HUGE – so Gemma and Ellie immediately knew more macramé was the answer… But it needed to be pretty big!
+The new building was beautiful, but was also huge – so Gemma and Ellie immediately knew more macramé was the answer.
+But it needed to be pretty big!
 So we set to making two additional wall pieces measuring 10 x 4 feet, which Nic our incredible florist (The Floral boutique) then added eucalyptus and gypsophila for the final touches.
 Gemma also made the most beautiful bespoke E & J piece which was displayed at the hen do and then again beside the arch where we were married!
 Needless to say, it has pride of place in our home.